imtia33/imtiaz-royhan-intern-repo/Inclusive-Design-Reflection.md

 Implement a **“Focus Mode Simplify” toggle** that reduces distractions by minimizing visual clutter and simplifying UI elements — helpful for users with ADHD or sensory sensitivity.there can exsit a default/previuous session duration saved, where user can change if they want to.

 ---
-Sure — here’s how you can update your reflection properly with both required parts added.

----

 ### **Updated Reflection**